-There have been a number of recent inquiries by Senate Committees and the Productivity Commission into aspects of maritime safety regulation.
-In its response to the Senate Rural and Regional Affairs and Transport (RRAT) Committee's Inquiry into the Performance of the Australian Maritime Safety Authority, the Australian Government supported all the Committees recommendations.
-The Government committed to pursue a suite of improvements to the National System for Domestic Commercial Vessel Safety (national system) and the Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (National Law), including establishing an independent review.
-The Government has also previously committed to reviewing national system costs and charges.
+There have been a number of inquiries by Senate Committees and the Productivity Commission into aspects of maritime safety regulation.
+The Australian Government established an Independent Review, in response to the Senate Rural and Regional Affairs and Transport (RRAT) Committee's Inquiry into the Performance of the Australian Maritime Safety Authority (AMSA).
+View the Terms of Reference for the Independent Review.

 Ms Carolyn Walsh

 Ms Carolyn Walsh is the Chair of the National Transport Commission and has extensive public service experience, including in the NSW Government as Chief Executive of the Independent Transport Safety and Reliability Regulator, and as Executive Director for the Office of the Coordinator General of Rail.
 She has also held several positions within the Commonwealth Department of Industry, Science and Resources.

 Her experience as a Commissioner of the Australian Transport Safety Bureau and Board Member of NSW WorkCover was directly relevant to considerations of the broader legislative and operational contexts for domestic commercial vessel safety.

 Ms Walsh's particular expertise in safety and risk more broadly provided outstanding support to the Review's focus on improving commercial vessel safety outcomes, and helped ensure the Review's exploration of costs and charges maintained due focus on safety policy objectives.

 Mr John Harrison has extensive experience working in Australian marine businesses and advising government on matters impacting Australia's domestic commercial vessel industries, particularly in fishing sectors.